 A not-for-profit organization based in Alabama lost a valuable shipment of goods in the UPS cargo plane crash on Wednesday morning, but is focused on helping the families of the two pilots who lost their lives.

-Freeset, an outfit that sells bags and clothes made by women who were freed from human trafficking in India, lost its entire fall inventory of bags, worth $150,000, in Flight 1354's deadly crash, according to company President Kirsti Griem.
+Freeset, an outfit that sells bags and clothes made by women who were freed from human trafficking in India, lost their entire fall inventory of bags, worth $150,000 in Flight 1354's deadly crash, according to company president, Kirsti Griem.

-The 13,000 bags were en route to the organization's headquarters in Birmingham when the plane went down near Birmingham-Shuttlesworth International Airport.
+The 13,000 bags were on route to the organization's headquarters in Birmingham, when the plane went down near Birmingham-Shuttlesworth International Airport.

-Griem said that customers who had already placed orders were “gracious” when they learned of the shipment’s status.
+Griem said that their customers who had already place orders were “gracious” when they learned of the shipment’s status.